 Additional required readings (journal articles, newspaper and magazine stories, and book chapters) as well as viewing and listening materials (films, television shows, video clips, and podcasts) will be made available electronically on the course e-learning site.
-Please alert your TA or instructor if you have a problem accessing the electronic files
+Please alert Dr. Gravlee if you have a problem accessing the electronic files